Skip to content

 Migration Checklist

-• [ ] Replace hx-on:: shorthand with hx-on:htmx: long form
+• [ ] Replace hx-on:: shorthand with hx-on:htmx: long form, or upgrade to beta1+ where the shorthand works

 • [ ] Replace event.detail.successful with event.detail.ctx.response